IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - The Game Engine

 Let’s add sidekiq to our Ruby on Rails application.
 During the tournament we will need to process a lot of game battles between bots, and it would be nice to perform the games calculation in multithreaded mode, with the horizontal scaling possibility in case of need.
 The delayed tasks queue, processed by the worker processes pool, is a simple and effective way to achieve this.

-Use sidetiq as the manager for periodic tasks.
+Use sidekiq as the manager for periodic tasks.
 In the game engine there will be implemented a single periodic task, performed every 15 seconds, responsibility of which is to summarize the current games round and prepare the next round.

 It is worth noting that the periodic task in the sidetiq implementation is nothing more than the periodic addition of the same delayed task.
 We will prevent duplication of this task using sidekiq-unique-jobs gem.